nobleans-playground/coding-challenge-colour-battle/readme.md

 7. Your code will then be manually moved into master, leaving your PR open to make future updates or changes.

 Your branch might become outdated with `master` as other players contribute their bots.
 You can easily update your branch with `git fetch` followed by `git merge master --theirs`.
 This might require you to resolve some conflicts in `bot_list.py`, but they should be trivial to fix.

+You may update your bot's code at any time, and as much as you like, until the deadline.
+You can do this by pushing your code to your pull request, and I will update your bot in `master` accordingly.

 ## Running the bot on your machine
 You can develop and test your bot on your local machine, and should be doable on either Windows or Linux.
 All you need is the following Python packages on your machine, `pygame` and `numpy`.